-Capable of dealing with all types of oil – clean or dirty – thin or viscous and of handling solids up to 9.5mm in diameter Cowens Master Pumps are designed for operation with high suction lifts and long suction lines up to 92 metres (300 ft) with full dry running capability and performance totally unaffected by the ingress of air into the suction line.
+Capable of dealing with all types of oil – clean or dirty – thin or viscous and of handling solids up to 8 mm in diameter Cowens Master Pumps are designed for operation with high suction lifts and long suction lines up to 30 metres and performance totally unaffected by the ingress of air into the suction line.
 This latter point is an important feature when operating in conjunction with oil skimmers or belt type pick up devices, notably when dealing with thin surface layers.
 Where oil absorbent fibre or granules have been used to deal with a spillage, the pump’s solids handling ability can also be utilised to collect the oil saturated absorbent – useful in difficult access locations.

 OIL ON LAND

 Oil spilled on land, roadways, in workshops, parking areas or loading bays etc can be quickly pumped away be means of a vacuum cleaner type nozzle on the end of a suction line.